szwacz/electron-boilerplate/README.md

 ### Working with modules

 Thanks to [rollup](https://github.com/rollup/rollup) you can (and should) use ES6 modules for all code in `src` folder.
-But because ES6 modules still aren't natively supported you can't use it in the `app` folder.
+But because ES6 modules still aren't natively supported you can't use them in the `app` folder.

-So for file in `src` folder do this:
+Use ES6 syntax in the `src` folder like this:
 ```js
 import myStuff from './my_lib/my_stuff';
 ```

-But in file in `app` folder the same line must look as follows:
+But use CommonJS syntax in `app` folder.
+So the code from above should look as follows:
 ```js
 var myStuff = require('./my_lib/my_stuff');
 ```